Wiki · Concept · Last reviewed June 15, 2026

 In classical machine learning, poisoning usually means altering training examples or labels before a model is trained.
 In modern generative AI systems, the category is wider: poisoned web pages can enter pretraining corpora, hostile examples can enter fine-tuning sets, bad feedback can shape preference models, compromised documents can enter retrieval systems, and leaked benchmarks can inflate evaluation scores.

 NIST places poisoning within adversarial machine learning.
-OWASP's 2025 LLM Top 10 lists the category as LLM04: Data and Model Poisoning, covering poisoned training data, fine-tuning data, RAG sources, and model artifacts.
+OWASP's 2025 LLM Top 10 lists the category as LLM04: Data and Model Poisoning, covering manipulated pretraining, fine-tuning, embedding data, and model-distribution risks.
+MITRE ATLAS treats poisoning as a technique family across training data, published poisoned datasets, and poisoned models.

 Attack Surfaces